kkyle16/kinneyPandasChallenge/README.md

 # Pandas Challenge
-Pandas Challenge
+Pandas Challenge using Jupyter

 ### Heroes of Pymoli

 This challenge dealt with in-game transactions for an online game called Heroes of Pymoli.
-I was provided a csv file with transactions and tasked with sorting and grouping the data by gender, player, and item purchased using pandas.
+I was provided a csv file with transactions and tasked with sorting and grouping the data by gender, player, and item purchased using pandas built in Jupyter Notebook.

 #### Observations